 CALIFORNIA WAGE RATE REQUIREMENTS:

-Pursuant to Division 2, Part 7, Chapter 1 of the Labor Code of the State of California, the Director of Public Works of the City by and on behalf of the City Council has obtained from the Director of the Department of Industrial Relations of the State of California the general prevailing wage rate of per diem wages, and the general prevailing rate of holiday and overtime work in the locality in which the public work is to be performed for each craft, classification or type of workers needed to perform the Work, and are kept on file in the office of the City Engineer, 9th Floor, City Hall, 411 West Ocean Boulevard, Long Beach, California 90802.
+Pursuant to Division 2, Part 7, Chapter 1 of the Labor Code of the State of California, the Director of Public Works of the City by and on behalf of the City Council has obtained from the Director of the Department of Industrial Relations of the State of California the general prevailing wage rate of per diem wages, and the general prevailing rate of holiday and overtime work in the locality in which the public work is to be performed for each craft, classification or type of workers needed to perform the Work, and are kept on file in the office of the City Engineer, 5th Floor, City Hall, 411 West Ocean Boulevard, Long Beach, California 90802.
 The Contractor to whom a Public Works Contract is awarded, and its subcontractors, shall pay to all workers in the performance of the Work not less than the prevailing rate of wages needed to execute the contract, where such rates are not less than the rates contained in the above-referenced Federal Wage Decision.
 Copies of schedules of prevailing wage rates may be obtained on the California Department of Industrial Relations website http://www.dir.ca.gov/dlsr.
-Bidders are directed to Section 7-2, “Labor,” of the Standard Specifications, and to Division H, Subsection 7-2.2, “Prevailing Wages,” for requirements concerning payment of prevailing wages, payroll records, and hours of labor.
+Bidders are directed to review bid documents carefully and to familiarize themselves with the State of California Labor Code to ensure they are aware of the requirements concerning payment of prevailing wages, payroll records, and hours of labor.

 Labor & Material Bond Requirements